Martin-Biomed/Sending-STM-B-L475-IOT01-Motion-Data-to-AWS/README.md

 Don't forget to extract the contents of "compile_commands.zip" and include that extracted JSON file in your code :)

-Other ZIP files which must be extracted and their contents added to the code include "BUILD.zip", "edge-impulse-sdk.zip", "mbed-client-for-aws.zip".
+Other ZIP files which must be extracted (and their contents added to the code) include "BUILD.zip", "edge-impulse-sdk.zip" and "mbed-client-for-aws.zip".

  .
  .